kornysietsma/metrics_ui/README.md

+# Archived!

+I'm archiving this - since I wrote this version, webpack and other things have changed a lot.

+I have a newer version which works with es6 directly in the browser, that's a lot cleaner - I'll push that soon.

 Korny's metrics vizualisation stuff - D3 UI
 ---
 This is a work in progress and in no way ready for sharing!